-- Divide the work into steps (formulating the main question, reading, making an outline, writing, revising, editing), and work on them one at the time.
+- Divide your work into steps (formulate the main question, collect answers, create a text plan, write, revise, edit), and work through them one at a time.
 Don't try to write a perfect first draft.

-- Academic style is rather objective and very, very precise.
-Always support your statements with arguments and references.
+- Academic style is usually objective and very precise.
+Always support your views with arguments and references.

-- Ask around what the academic conventions are: talk with professors, peers, senior students, housemates etc. Look for examples of the assignment that you are working on: essays, papers and theses written for the same professor.
+- Ask around what the academic customs are: talk to professors, fellow students, seniors, roommates, etc. Look for examples of the assignment you are working on: for example, essays, papers and theses written for the same professor.

 - Talk about your writing.
-With your friends, your peers or with a writing tutor.
-You are welcome at Skills Lab if you want to discuss your work.
+With your friends, your classmates or a writing coach.
+Make an appointment with a writing coach at the Skills Lab if you want to discuss your work

 (source: Skills Lab)